 It is sometimes called natural law.
+Can the conscience perceive it?

 Before quoting the classic statement about natural or moral law from the fifth-century playwright Sophocles, in his play Antigone, here is the context.